The Challenge: Raise visibility of Follett brand as top educational resource among educators, parents, students, and the media

 - Content Creation:

-- Developed Back to School microsite as a content hub to provide value to consumers visiting Follett’s website
+- Developed Back to School microsite as a content hub to provide value to consumers visiting Follett’s website with original blog posts

 - Developed several infographics about Follett’s most sought-after products and other tips for college freshmen and their parents